alexandermendes/semantic-release-react-native/README.md

 ## Pre-releases

 Pre-release versions present no major challenges for Android, but iOS again gets a little more complicated.
-So, we again provide a few strategies for handling these across platforms.
+We provide a versioning strategy that will work for each platform, or you can choose to ignore pre-releases entirely for a particular platform by setting `versionStrategy.<platform>.preRelease` to `false`.

 **Example (defaults shown)**